p8sco/k1x/README.md

 No Kubernetes knowledge required.

-**All dependencies managed by Nix** k1x managed all dependencies using Nix, so you don't have to worry about installing Helm, k3d, kubectl or any other kubernetes developer tool.
+**All dependencies managed by Nix**

+k1x manages all dependencies using Nix, so you don't have to worry about installing Helm, k3d, kubectl or any other kubernetes developer tool.

 ### Getting started